Scone

 PROFILE FAQ

-Scone has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Scone has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Upper Hunter Energy Park, Aberdeen Valley Fair Commercial Development, AGL Pumped Hydro Projects at Glenbawn and Glennies Creek, and Upper Hunter Battery Energy Storage System (BESS).
-These projects are most relevant to the area.
+AreaSearch has identified one major project expected to affect this region.
+Key projects include Upper Hunter Energy Park, Aberdeen Valley Fair Commercial Development, AGL Pumped Hydro Projects at Glenbawn and Glennies Creek, and Upper Hunter Battery Energy Storage System (BESS).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.